No Limit Records: 1995–1999: Successful years and Priority deal

 As No Limit's popularity and mainstream coverage increased, so did its roster.
 The label signed producers DJ Daryl, Randy Jefferson, K-Lou & Dez as well as Master P's main production team, Beats by the Pound (KLC, Mo B. Dick, Craig B, Odell, and Carlos Stephens), in addition to solo artists Soulja Slim, Full Blooded, Magic, Skull Duggery, Short Circuit, Ghetto Commission.
 Together they put out 23 albums in 1998, 10 of which went platinum and 11 gold, in some instances their only releases on the label.
 Master P's own LP that year, MP da Last Don, reached number one on the Billboard 200 after moving 495,000 copies in its first week, and sold 4.5 million units overall, making it the best-selling album of his career.

-No Limit started 1999 with Silkk the Shocker's January 1999 release, Made Man, which debuted and peaked at #1 on the US Billboard 200.
-The album was certified Platinum by the RIAA.
-Made Man featured guest appearances from No Limit artists Mystikal, Fiend, Master P (who executive produced the album), O'Dell, Sons of Funk, C-Murder, The Ghetto Commission, Mia X, and Snoop Dogg.
-No Limit producers KLC, O'Dell, Carlos Stephens, Craig B., and Sons of Funk all provided production for the album.
-TRU also released their fifth studio album, Da Crime Family in June 1999.
+In January 1999, No Limit Records released Silkk the Shocker’s third studio album, Made Man, which debuted at number one on the US Billboard 200 and was later certified platinum by the Recording Industry Association of America (RIAA).
+The album features guest appearances from No Limit artists Mystikal, Fiend, Master P (who also served as executive producer), O'Dell, Sons of Funk, C-Murder, The Ghetto Commission, Mia X, and Snoop Dogg.
+Production was handled by No Limit producers KLC, O'Dell, Carlos Stephens, Craig B., and Sons of Funk.
+That June, No Limit TRU released their fifth studio album, Da Crime Family, which debuted within the top five of the Billboard 200 and was certified gold by the RIAA.

 1999 also saw the departure of many No Limit producers and artists.
 In 1999, Beats By The Pound members Odell, Craig B, Mo B. Dick, and KLC left No Limit due to a dispute with Master P. As a result, KLC's project, Hits By The Pound, scheduled for a September 14, 1999 release through No Limit, was consequently shelved.
-Mr. Serv-On and Fiend left No Limit to go independent, and Mia X left No Limit and went on a musical hiatus to take care of her family.
+Mia X left No Limit and went on a musical hiatus to take care of her family.
 Kane & Abel were dropped from No Limit in 1999 due to their investigation involving drug activity.
 Sons of Funk, Steady Mobb'n, Prime Suspects, and The Gambino Family all parted ways with the label.